Lauren Scott is a British harpist, composer, and educator based in North West England.

 Lauren Scott discovered her passion for the harp at four, captivated by a historic lever harp in an Australian museum, and began lessons at six after her family returned to England.
 A sought-after freelance harpist, she performs as guest principal harpist with the UK’s leading orchestras and chamber groups and has performed at venues like the Royal Albert Hall, in West End shows, recordings, and radio and TV broadcasts.

 A dynamic harpist, Lauren blends her orchestral career with innovative chamber music and collaborative projects.
-Since 2018, she has composed distinctive works, earning a PRS Foundation Women Make Music grant, with performances of her music broadcast on BBC Radio 3, Scala Radio, and featured on BBC Introducing and Apple Music playlists.
+Since 2018, she has composed distinctive works, earning a PRS Foundation Women Make Music grant, with performances of her music broadcast on BBC Radio 3, Magic Classical FM, and featured on BBC Introducing and Apple Music playlists.
+Lauren has served as guest principal harp with orchestras including the Manchester Camerata, Royal Liverpool Philharmonic, Northern Chamber Orchestra, Hallé and BBC Philharmonic among others.

+A respected educator, Lauren shares her expertise at international festivals and workshops.
+She has also led the UK harp community, serving as Chairman of the United Kingdom Harp Association for five years.
 Lauren’s lifelong passion for the lever harp drives her accessible, innovative compositions, shaped by her work in orchestral, pop, and contemporary classical music.
-An accomplished educator, she leads workshops at international harp festivals, teaches at Manchester University, and mentors students worldwide via online lessons across Europe, Australia, the US, Middle East, Africa, and Asia.
+She leads workshops at international harp festivals, teaches at Manchester University and Liverpool Institute of Performing Arts, and mentors students worldwide via online lessons across Europe, Australia, the US, the Middle East, Africa, and Asia.
 Passionate about accessibility, Lauren runs Little Harp Social in Cheshire, an adult lap harp program devised by Keziah Thomas, and created Little Harps, a pre-school program using 15-string harps taught in Cheshire primary schools.
+She also founded Cheshire Harps, a harp ensemble that runs programmes for adults, adult beginners, and – in conjunction with Amy Turk – a youth ensemble.

 A dynamic harpist, Lauren blends her orchestral career with innovative chamber music and collaborative projects.
-Since 2018, she has composed distinctive works, earning a PRS Foundation Women Make Music grant, with performances of her music broadcast on BBC Radio 3, Scala Radio, and featured on BBC Introducing and Apple Music playlists.
+Since 2018, she has composed distinctive works, earning a PRS Foundation Women Make Music grant, with performances of her music broadcast on BBC Radio 3, Magic Classical FM, and featured on BBC Introducing and Apple Music playlists.
+Lauren has served as guest principal harp with orchestras including the Manchester Camerata, Royal Liverpool Philharmonic, Northern Chamber Orchestra, Hallé and BBC Philharmonic among others.

+A respected educator, Lauren shares her expertise at international festivals and workshops.
+She has also led the UK harp community, serving as Chairman of the United Kingdom Harp Association for five years.
 Lauren’s lifelong passion for the lever harp drives her accessible, innovative compositions, shaped by her work in orchestral, pop, and contemporary classical music.
-An accomplished educator, she leads workshops at international harp festivals, teaches at Manchester University, and mentors students worldwide via online lessons across Europe, Australia, the US, Middle East, Africa, and Asia.
+She leads workshops at international harp festivals, teaches at Manchester University and Liverpool Institute of Performing Arts, and mentors students worldwide via online lessons across Europe, Australia, the US, the Middle East, Africa, and Asia.
 Passionate about accessibility, Lauren runs Little Harp Social in Cheshire, an adult lap harp program devised by Keziah Thomas, and created Little Harps, a pre-school program using 15-string harps taught in Cheshire primary schools.
+She also founded Cheshire Harps, a harp ensemble that runs programmes for adults, adult beginners, and – in conjunction with Amy Turk – a youth ensemble.

 As well as being available for freelance performance work, Lauren is creative and adept with technology, has a home studio set up and is available for remote recording sessions & online harp lessons.